Residents upset over Rogers cleanup timeline

 ROGERS, Ark.
-(KFTA) — Residents are giving mixed reviews after the City of Rogers Mayor announced crews will only go through neighborhoods once to cleanup the aftermath of recent severe storms.
+(KNWA) — Residents are giving mixed reviews after the City of Rogers Mayor announced crews will only go through neighborhoods once to cleanup the aftermath of recent severe storms.

 A neighborhood in Rogers, located on West Lilac and South 17th Street, was hit hard by the recent severe storms.